 This page below is from the account "Sales".

 The entry here was posted from the Sales Journal balances for the preceeding month.
 That entry was an increase in Accounts Receivable (these people owe us) and an increase in Sales (we sold something).

-An increase in Sales, as you can see in the example, is a credit entry to this Sales page in your General Ledger.
+An increase in Sales, as you can see in the example, is a credit entry to the Sales page in your General Ledger.

 Some folks do still keep a manual accounting system.

-If you're using a manual accounting system, you should at least have a disbursements journal and receipts journal.
-If you have employees, you don't necessarily need a separate payroll journal, you can just incorporate that into your disbursements journal.
+If you're using a manual accounting system, you should at least have a cash disbursements journal and cash receipts journal.
+If you have employees, you don't necessarily need a separate payroll journal for just a couple of employees, you can just incorporate that into your disbursements journal.

 There is also another journal in the General Ledger Accounting process, a General Journal.
 This is used for non-cash journal entries.
 This would be used for entries to book an asset purchased on credit for example (debit Vehicle (to add the asset to your books) and credit Loan Payable (to add a liability to your books).